SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 You can take a look at QC statistics to check if atac-seq libraries have any quality issue.

 You can use then `IGV <http://software.broadinstitute.org/software/igv/>`_ to vizualise ATAC-seq signals and peaks particular loci.
 Open the previously mentioned IGV session and take a look at cardiac related genes, i.e. GATA6, or stem cell related genes, i.e. POU5F1 (OCT4).

+@li, include how to split the differential peak calling.

 If you are interested in running nf-core at a latter stage, you can chekc the script `here <https://github.com/SchulzLab/EpigenomeAnalysisTutorial-2020/blob/master/session1/run.sh>`_.